 To better appreciate a health-promoting diet and the associated life-giving foods, it’s important to know that certain diets and foods can wreck your health and keep you sick.
 Most diets have serious flaws.
 These include diets with excessive protein and/or fats such as the modern day paleo, low carb, and ketogenic diets.
 First let me say these diets can have short-term benefits, such as in epileptic seizures, temporary weight management, blood pressure, sugar imbalances, and more.
 However, history shows these diets were not meant to be consumed indefinitely, and long-term effects have not been studied.
 In fact, recent scientific analysis of primitive skeletons reveal we were primarily plant eaters, not meat-eaters as various books and ‘authorities’ believe.

-High fat intake, even from healthy fats, can slow liver detoxification and cleansing ability, can be difficult to digest, and is challenging on the gallbladder and pancreas.
+High fat intake, even from healthy fats, can slow liver detoxification and cleansing ability (especially the lymphatic system), can be difficult to digest, and is challenging on the gallbladder and especially the pancreas.
+In the future, I believe this will finally be recognized as a major contributor to insulin resistance and type 2 diabetes.

 High carb intake is a problem when it’s from the wrong type of carbohydrates.
-This includes refined simple carbs in pasta, bagels, muffins, croissants, cookies, cake, jam, jelly (including ‘fruit juice’ sweetened), and most crackers.
+This includes refined simple carbs in pasta, bagels, muffins, croissants, cookies, cake, jam, jelly (including ‘fruit juice’ sweetened), and many crackers.
 Even if they are ‘whole grain’, flour products are considered processed and are not part of an unrefined, whole foods diet.
 For more information on this, read my book, Supercharge Your Cell Vitality, a free download on my website.
 Exceptions include flour products made from beans, legumes, or nuts.
 These have a lower glycemic and insulin index, and are typically less refined than grain-based flours.
-Examples of this include almond flour, coconut flour, lentil flour, arrow root flour, and others.
+Healthier examples include almond flour, coconut flour, lentil flour, arrow root flour, pea flour and others.

 HEALTH-PROMOTING FOODS